 Treatment options consist of conservative management, needle aponeurotomy, collagenase injection, and/or surgical resection and fasciectomy.

 Observation is appropriate for individuals with painless stable disease and no impairment in function.
-Follow up every 6 months may be done to assess the progression of the disorder.
+Follow-up every 6 months may be done to assess the progression of the disorder.

 Physical and occupational therapy including ultrasonic waves and heat can help during the early stage of the disease.
 Some patients may also benefit from a brace/splint to stretch the digits.
 The range of motion of the fingers is necessary to prevent adhesions.

 Corticosteroid injections may be beneficial for some patients, especially those with painful nodules.
-Unfortunately, the steroid injections do not work in all patients and recurrence of up to 50% have been reported.
+Unfortunately, the steroid injections do not work in all patients, and recurrence of up to 50% have been reported.
 More important, corticosteroid injections can lead to fat atrophy, pigmentation change and there is the potential to cause rupture of the tendons.

 Other treatments that have been tried include the use of tamoxifen, anti-tumor necrosis factor agents, 5 fluorouracil, imiquimod, and botulinum toxin.
-There is no evidence that any of these treatments are superior or work in everyone.
+There is no evidence that any of these treatments are superior or work for everyone.

 Radiation therapy may work during the early phase of the disease only but is also associated with a significant number of complications.